 America at New York New York: If you’re on the hunt for steak and eggs, America at NYNY could be a great option as they offer a grilled New York steak and 2 eggs for $16.50.

 A 12 oz.
 NY strip steak meal is also served at dinner for under $25.

-Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, a cheap steak and hashbrowns meal could be yours for around $20.
+Pyramid Cafe at Luxor: While there isn’t a steak on their lunch or dinner menu, an inexpensive steak and hashbrowns meal could be yours for around $20.
 Included are an 8 oz.
 New York steak and hashbrowns.
 2 eggs can be added for an additional $6.

 Denny’s: While not unique to Las Vegas, Denny’s offers locations both at Casino Royale and next door to MGM Grand.
-Cheap steaks on the menu include a sirloin steak entree for under $15 and a t-bone steak meal for under $20.
+Steaks on the menu include a sirloin steak entree for under $15 and a t-bone steak meal for under $20.

-Ellis Island: One last suggestion for finding a cheap steak on the Las Vegas Strip is Ellis Island which is located a short walk behind Bally’s.
+Ellis Island: One last suggestion is Ellis Island, located a short walk behind Horseshoe.
 Ellis’ Villiage Pub & Cafe offers a number of inexpensive steak options.

 The last time wI stopp in, I ordered the NY steak & fried shrimp which amounted to $16.99.

 If stopping in for breakfast give their $8.99 Steak and Eggs Special (which you won’t find on the menu) a shot.